What is an animal foster parent/family?

 I already own an animal.
 Can I still foster?

-Before you bring your foster animal home, consult with your veterinarian to make sure your own pets are up-to-date on their vaccinations.
+Before you become a foster parent, consult with your veterinarian to make sure your own pets are up to date on their vaccinations.
 You may wish to ask your veterinarian if your pets need any additional vaccinations.
+Your personal canine or feline pet also MUST be spayed or neutered prior to you becoming a foster.

 If I fall in love, can I adopt my foster animal?